 I said, "If they're planning to do it I wonder whether they're called.
 If they're in it I don't have any doubt."
 I mean, it's time to be in it, to wake up.
 I looked up Encyclopedia Britannica just out of curiosity and it defines sleep as a state of inactivity with a loss of consciousness and a decrease in responsiveness to events taking place.
 I think that's pretty fair.
 I can tell you when I'm asleep I have a decreasing consciousness to events taking place.
 In fact, my wife woke up for years with all of our kids and I never remember anything, you know.
-But there are a lot of people who are spiritual Rip Van Winkles, I mean, they'll sleep right on in to the Kingdom and you'll have to wake them up to tell them their crown is waiting.
+You know, but there are a lot of people who are spiritual Rip Van Winkles.
+I mean, they'll sleep right on in to the kingdom and you'll have to wake them up to tell them their crown is waiting.
 Now that's grace but that's certainly not God's purpose or intention.

-I remember hearing a sermon, some of you were with me at a conference one time, and this preacher was preaching and he had basically two points...he was a well-known black preacher and he said, "My first point is we've got to hurry."
+I remember hearing a sermon.
+Some of you were with me at a conference one time, and this preacher was preaching and he had basically two points.
+He was a well-known black preacher and he said, "My first point is we've got to hurry."
 And he went on for about 25 minutes about "we've got to hurry."
 And my second point is, "Now that we is hurrying, where is we hurrying to?"
 And so he went on for another 25 minutes about "hurrying to."
-And I thought to myself as I thought back on that...yeah, we're hurrying and we're hurrying to but why are we hurrying?
+And I thought to myself as I thought back on that, yeah, we're hurrying and we're hurrying to but why are we hurrying?
 What's the hurry?
 Well the hurry is, it's near dawn.
 You say, "What happens at dawn?"
 Look back at verse 11 again, "For now is our salvation nearer than when we believed."
-Whoa...salvation is nearer than when we believed.
+Whoo, salvation is nearer than when we believed.
 What does that mean?
 I'll tell you what it means.
 Does this mean we're not saved yet, we're getting there, we're working our way along?
 No. It doesn't mean that.
-It doesn't mean we're in the process of becoming Christians, this is written to believers.
-We know that because chapter 12 verse 1..."I beg you or beseech you, brethren, by the mercies of God that you present your bodies a living sacrifice," we know he's talking to believers.
+It doesn't mean we're in the process of becoming Christians.
+This is written to believers.
+We know that because chapter 12 verse 1: "I beg you or beseech you, brethren, by the mercies of God that you present your bodies a living sacrifice."
+We know he's talking to believers.

 Well what is he talking about then?
 Well he couldn't be talking to non-believers because he couldn't say to a non-believer, "Now is our salvation nearer than when we believed," because non-believers never did really believe.
 Our salvation is nearer must refer not to the present aspect of salvation but what?
 Future.
-There are three aspects of salvation, I'll close with this tonight, we'll pick it up...listen very carefully, this is so good, so rich, three dimensions of salvation...past, present and future.
+There are three aspects of salvation.
+I'll close with this tonight; we'll pick it up.
+Listen very carefully, this is so good, so rich, three dimensions of salvation; past, present and future.
 Past salvation, Ephesians 2:5 literally says in the Greek, "For by grace are you” what?
 You know what the Greek says, "For by grace you are already having been saved."
-Yeah, there's a past tense to our salvation, I was saved when I believed, right?
+Yeah, there's a past tense to our salvation.
+I was saved when I believed, right?
 That's right.
-It's a perfect participle, you are already having been saved, it happened in the past and it continues in the present.
-That's justification...listen now...that is the soul's redemption from sin's penalty.
-That is justification which is the soul's redemption from sin's penalty.
+It's a perfect participle, you are already having been saved.
+It happened in the past and it continues in the present.
+That's justification.
+Listen now, that is the soul's redemption from sin's penalty.
+That is justification, which is the soul's redemption from sin's penalty.

 But there's a third dimension and that's the future dimension where we shall be saved not from the penalty only and the power but what?
 The presence of sin.
-And we'll be taken to glory and we'll receive the redemption of our bodies, Romans 8:23, that is the body's redemption that we call glorification.
+And we'll be taken to glory and we'll receive the redemption of our bodies, Romans 8:23.
+That is the body's redemption that we call glorification.

 Past salvation is justification, present salvation is sanctification, future salvation is glorification.
 Now clearly that's what Paul has in mind.
-It is the third tense of our salvation, the future that he sees, the salvation yet to come, the full redemption of body, soul and all that we are.
+It is the third tense of our salvation, the future that he sees, the salvation yet to come, the full redemption of body, soul, all that we are.
 This is what he has in mind.
 He's making his appeal, very simply, are you ready for this?
 This is the bottom line of the whole message.
 His appeal is based on the Second Coming of Jesus Christ, on our glorification.
 It is an eschatological motive.
 We serve Christ.
 We wake up because dawn is coming and dawn represents the coming of Jesus Christ and we've got to get up and we've got to get at it because it won't be long before the morning comes.
-Wake up...wake up.
+Wake up.
+Wake up.
 This is a key incentive to holy living.
 All through the New Testament Christians are called to holy living based upon the coming of Jesus Christ.

-In Philippians 4 Paul wraps up all his exhortations, all that he has to say and he says, "Let your gentleness be known unto all men, the Lord is at hand...the Lord is at hand."
-You've got to get your act together...the Lord is at hand.
+In Philippians 4 Paul wraps up all his exhortations, all that he has to say, and he says, "Let your gentleness be known unto all men, the Lord is at hand.”
+The Lord is at hand.
+You've got to get your act together.
+The Lord is at hand.

-In Hebrews chapter 10 the writer of Hebrews, the same thing, you know it verses 24 and 25, "Consider one another to provoke to love and good works, not forsaking the assembling of ourselves together as the manner of some is but exhorting one another and so much the more as you see...what?...the daylight approaching."
+In Hebrews chapter 10, the writer of Hebrews, the same thing, you know it verses 24 and 25, "Consider one another to provoke to love and good works, not forsaking the assembling of ourselves together as the manner of some is but exhorting one another and so much the more as you see (What?) the daylight approaching."
 He uses the same imagery.
-You can see the day is coming, it's time to wake up.
+You can see the day is coming; it's time to wake up.

 We find it in James chapter 5 verse 7, "Be patient therefore, brethren, to the coming of the Lord.
-The farmer waits for the precious fruit of the earth and hath long patience for it until he receives the early and latter rain, be you also patient, establishing your hearts for the coming of the Lord draws near.
+The farmer waits for the precious fruit of the earth and hath long patience for it until he receives the early and latter rain.
+Be you also patient, establishing your hearts for the coming of the Lord draws near.
 So murmur not one against another, brethren, lest you be judged.
 Behold the judge stands before the door."
 You better get your act together, the Lord's coming, the judge is standing at the door.
-"Take my brethren the prophets who have spoken in the name of the Lord for an example of suffering affliction and patience.
+"Take, my brethren, the prophets who have spoken in the name of the Lord for an example of suffering affliction and patience.
 Behold we count them happy who endure.
 You have heard of the patience of Job, have seen the end of the Lord that the Lord is very pitiful and of tender mercy."
 Get your act together, patiently wait for the Lord, get sin out of your life, He'll be here soon.
 Always that seems to be a strong motive.

 In 2 Corinthians 5:10 Paul says we must all stand before the judgment seat of Christ to receive the things done in the body whether they be good or worthless.
 And it just goes on and on and on and on.
-Now if Paul says to these people "wake up the dawn is coming" and we're 2,000 years later, I think we ought to wake up.
+Now if Paul says to these people "wake up the dawn is coming" and we're two thousand years later, I think we ought to wake up.
 And it's time for you to get your priorities right, people.
 Jesus is coming.
 We live in the light of His Second Coming.
 We're going to pick it up there next Lord's day, let's bow in prayer.

 Father, we thank You for the hope of the coming of Christ.
-And it is as John says in 1 John 3, a purifying hope knowing that Jesus is coming encourages us to live as we indeed ought to live.
+And it is as John says in 1 John 3, a purifying hope.
+Knowing that Jesus is coming encourages us to live as we indeed ought to live.
 We thank You for that encouragement, that the same Jesus who is taken up from us shall so come in like manner as we have seen Him go and therein lies the motive to be witnesses to the world, beginning in our Jerusalem, Judea, Samaria and then to the uttermost parts of the earth.
 May we live in the light of the Second Coming.
-May we know that indeed there continually day after day, hour after hour drips more sand into the bottom of the hour glass and ever comes nearer the coming of Jesus Christ.
-We sometimes believe we see the streaks of dawn, the dawning of the day of Christ and we would wake and be ready.
+May we know that indeed there continually day after day, hour after hour drips more sand into the bottom of the hourglass and ever comes nearer the coming of Jesus Christ.
+We sometimes believe we see the streaks of dawn, the dawning of the day of Christ, and we would wake and be ready.
 Thank You for that great hope.
 Thank You for the confidence that if we know and love the Savior He comes for His own.
 Thank You also for that instruction that indicates to us that when He does come He comes to reward those who have faithfully served.
-And may we find that when we stand before Him it will be not having just waken from sleep and still in our nightclothes, but clothed with the armor of light as a true soldier.
+And may we find that when we stand before Him it will be not having just wakened from sleep and still in our nightclothes, but clothed with the armor of light as a true soldier.
 We pray in Christ's name.
 Amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).